ENACRobotique/Robots/static/communication/botNet/shared/README.txt

     repository.

     Requires that Timeout library is correctly build and linked.

-    Requires any library used (eg UART_framing or Xbee_API) to be build and linked.
+    Requires any library used to be build and linked.
 See their own documentation for details.
+    List of (potentially) used libraries :
+        * Wire (for arduino's I²C);
+        * UART_framing;
+        * Xbee_API.

 Usage :
     bn_init() must be called prior to any use of the bn API.